rsprouse/pglex/README.md

 After you log in, select an [AWS region](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html) where you want to deploy pglex.
 Normally you can see the current region in the upper right hand corner of the console.
-Our example will use `us-west-1` (N. California), and you should select a region appropriate for your needs.
+Our example will use `us-west-1` (N. California), and you should select the region where you wish to deploy.

 ### Set up IAM groups and users

+We use AWS Identity and Access Management (IAM) to create a user named `pglex_deployer` with appropriate permissions to deploy the pglex service.
-First we create a group named `pglex_deploy` with policies attached to it that are appropriate for deploying the pglex service.
-We also create a user named `pglex_deployer` and add it to the `pflex_deploy` group.
+To do this we create a group named `pglex_deploy` with policies attached to it that are needed to deploy pglex.
+We then create a user named `pglex_deployer` and add it to the `pflex_deploy` group.

 #### Create the deployment group